zdarovich/healthcare-system-sawtooth/README.md

 # Healthcare system on Hyperledger Sawtooth
-## Intro
+## Introduction
 Healthcare system decentralized data storage.
 Encrypted keys are stored on the Hyperledger Sawtooth blockchain.
 Encrypted data is stored on the off-chain using MongoDB.
 Blockhain is accessed using transaction proccessor, which stores user data, user shared data, encrypted keys.
-Storage is managed by the client, which fetches data from MongoDB and decrypts cipher using data from the blockchain.sawtooth All components are deloyed in the Docker containers
+Storage is managed by the client, which fetches data from MongoDB and decrypts cipher using data from the Hyperledger Sawtooth blockchain.
+All components are deloyed in the Docker containers

 ## Prerequisites